-The right AQL depends on two things, I think:
+The right AQL depends on three things:

 - The market you are selling into,

-- The kind of risk the users run by using/consuming/getting close to your product.
+- The kind of risk the users run by using/consuming/getting close to your product,

 The most common AQL chosen by importers is 2.5% for major defects, 4.0 for minor defects, and 0.1 for critical defects.
 It is considered the “standard” tolerance for most consumer products sold in supermarkets in North America and in Europe.

 Based on this standard, you can adjust an AQL that is a bit stricter (say, 1.0/2.5/0.10) if you sell your products in a high-end boutique channel.
-Or a bit looser (say, 4.0/6.5/0.1) for sale on a low-end market.
+Or a bit looser (say, 4.0/6.5/0.1) for sale on a particularly low-end market.

 2. The user risk

 For many car and plane parts, and for pharmaceuticals, the accepted defect rate is much lower than 1%.
-That’s because bad part might cause death.
-Specialists often use six sigma tools to reduce the opportunities for defects in every process along the manufacturing cycle.

 To sum up: